 Whenever you consider working with someone new ask yourself this: "Will this client boost my own business and lead to bigger and better things?".
 Because if it's just a small, local company with few prospects – then you have to wonder whether it's going to benefit your reputation long-term.
-However, if Barclays or TopShop want to hire you… it goes without saying, these are the kind of brands you want to work with.
+However, if Barclays or TopShop want to hire you – these are the kind of brands you want to work with.

 Keep diversifying and learning

-The creative industries are always changing, so stay ahead of the game – and beat your competition – by striving to stay on top of new technology, new attitudes and demands.
+The creative industries are always changing, so stay ahead of the game.
+Beat your competition by striving to learn new technology, new attitudes and demands.
 Because the more you know, the more skills you have – the more skills you have, the more you can sell yourself at a higher price.
-Never stop learning.

 Increase your day/hourly rates

-The next time someone approaches you, increase your usual day/hourly rate.
+The next time someone approaches you, increase your normal day/hourly rate.
 And the next time, add a little more.
-Keep doing this and you'll be surprised at how quickly you can boost your profits.
+Keep doing this, and you'll be surprised at how quickly you can boost your profits.
 As for existing clients, give the clients you want to get rid of plenty of warning about 'rate increases' and then send an email/formal letter detailing the changes.
 Remember, a 12% rise should be your absolute maximum.
 Then, it's up to the unwanted client if they decide to stay or go.
-If they stay, at least you'll be getting more money for the hassle.
+If they remain, at least you'll be getting more money for the hassle.

 Make yourself look bigger than you are

 To attract the bigger client, don't call yourself a 'freelancer'.
 It sometimes has negative connotations.
 Instead, call yourself a 'consultancy' or small firm.
-Essentially, that's what you are.
+That's what you are.
 A 'consultant' who helps other businesses.
 Now ditch the 'I' language on your website and during conversation and start saying 'we'.
-Make your business appear larger than it is and you'll have a better chance of attracting bigger clients.
+Make your business appear larger than it is, and you'll have a better chance of attracting more prominent clients.

-Once you've got your foot in the door you can be honest – but only when you've had a chance to impress face-to-face.
+Once you've won the client, you can be honest – but only when you've had a chance to impress face-to-face.
 Read these tips on how to make your small business appear larger.